thegravity98/custom-uBlock-filter/README.md

 # custom-uBlock-filter
-# I am now updating this using VS Code.
+I am now updating this using VS Code since Nov 22, 2022.
 I have created this list so that I do not have to import "My Filter" rules everytime.

 If you want to use this list, import it in uBlock Origin.
 Import link is provided below.